-- You should not attempt to investigate suspected malpractice yourself. - You should deal with the matter promptly, if you feel your concerns are warranted, involving your recognised trade union as necessary - You make an immediate note of your concerns (making a note of all relevant details such as 'what was said' in a telephone discussion or other conversations), the date, time and the names of any parties involved particularly details of any witnesses.
+- You should not attempt to investigate suspected malpractice yourself. - You should deal with the matter promptly, if you feel your concerns are warranted, involving your recognised trade union or professional body as necessary - You make an immediate note of your concerns (making a note of all relevant details such as 'what was said' in a telephone discussion or other conversations), the date, time and the names of any parties involved particularly details of any witnesses.

-4.1 Step one
+Step one

-If you have a concern, we hope you will normally feel able to raise it with your Line Manager so it can be resolved locally.
+If you have a concern, we hope you will normally feel able to raise it with the appropriate Line Manager so it can be resolved locally.

-4.2 Step two
+Step two

-If you don't feel step one is appropriate or it hasn't worked, please raise the matter with your Head of Service or Strategic Director (as appropriate).
-Please say if you want to raise the matter in confidence so that they can make appropriate arrangements.
-We will ask if you would like us to write to you summarising your concern and the action we propose to take.
+If you don't feel step one is appropriate or it hasn't worked, please raise the matter with your Head of Service, Director or Strategic Director.
+Please say if you want to raise the matter in confidence so that they can make arrangements accordingly We will write to you summarising your concern and the action we propose to take.

-4.3 Step three
+Step three